Bowel Box: New educational materials for bowel management after spinal cord injury

 Initial concept: My research revealed a clear need for a more personal and thorough set of educational materials for the bowel program.

 I decided to explore the idea of having a bowel kit, because it would be able to deliver supplies as well as educational materials, and also because it seemed more like a gift.
 This fits the personal nature of the bowel program and the need of new patients and their families to feel more connected to the hospital through their transition to home.

-My first iteration of the bowel materials was guided by an attempt to split the necessary information into more manageable chunks.
+My first iteration of the bowel materials, pictured above, was guided by an attempt to split the necessary information into more manageable chunks.

 - The details covers background information about the bowel and bowel program, as well as information about specific medications and adaptive products.